gouthamkancharla/deepfake-detectives/README.md

 ## Contact & Contributions

 For questions, suggestions, or contributions, feel free to open an issue or pull request.
 Feedback is always welcome!

+## Credits/Acknowledgements

+The videoDatset class, model architecture and parts of the training code are adapted from [Abhijith Jadhav's Deepfake Detection Using Deep Learning Github repository](https://github.com/abhijithjadhav/Deepfake_detection_using_deep_learning).

+## License Notice

+This project uses code derived from a GPL-3.0 licensed repository.
+Please refer to the original repository for licensing details.